bbenchoff/bbenchoff.github.io/index.md

 I design strange things in hardware and software.
 Highlights include:

+- This blog is now <a href="https://bbenchoff.github.io/system7">Mac System 7.5.3</a>.

 - A display that <a href="https://bbenchoff.github.io/pages/BusTideDisplay.html">keeps track of public transit</a> near my house.
 Embedded decompression and SSL!

 - An <a href="https://bbenchoff.github.io/pages/IsoTherm.html">isolated thermocouple reader</a>, replicating a $2000 National Instruments module for $120.